 3. Having a wide range of interests

 You can also use your social media profiles to let others know you have an extensive variety of interests that contribute to you being a well-rounded person.
 Being able to see that you’re active in hobbies outside of work is an attractive quality that can aid you in your job search.

 Networking advice for anyone who has ever canceled a coffee date due to social anxiety—about how to nurture a vibrant circle of reliable contacts without leaving your comfort zone.

 1. Negative blasts

-We have a tendency to use social media to Tweet or Facebook any and all of our negative emotions to what we perceive to be our friends.
+We have a tendency to use social media to Tweet or Facebook any and all of our negative emotions toward what we perceive to be our friends.
 In reality, almost anyone can see anything you’re posting, including anything that could be potentially damaging when read by a possible employer.

 2. Having questionable information online

 All of those pictures posted from parties and other questionable activities that you’ve engaged in that you don’t think twice about could end up being detrimental to your job search.
 It can come across as unprofessional and unappealing to prospective companies who stumble on them while researching you.

 3. Unflattering posts by others

-Something that can be equally harmful when others are inquiring into you via social media is what others are saying about you.
+Something that can be equally harmful when others are inquiring about you via social media is what others are saying about you.
 While it may be funny to you and your friends, take into account if it’s something you would want an employer reading, and delete anything that is questionable.